-Common OR Setup: The Only Imaging Device is a Mobile X-Ray
+Common OR Setup: The Only Imaging Device is a Mobile 2D X-Ray

-Common OR setup comprises an operating table, a mobile X-Ray C-Arm and a patient monitor.
-The enduring prevalence of X-Ray guided surgery is explained by its simplicity, affordability and freedom in the selection of surgical tools.
+Increasingly, such interventions are aspiring to become less invasive and thus reliance on X-Ray guidance becomes even greater.
+The enduring prevalence of X-Ray is explained by its simplicity, affordability and freedom in the selection of surgical tools.

 Upgrading Common X-Ray Guidance to Address its Shortcomings

-With X-Ray guidance, the surgeon sees only top and side 2D views.
+However, with X-Ray guidance the surgeon sees only top and side 2D views.
 The views needed most for tool insertion, namely vertebral cross-sections, are available only in a pre-operative 3D CT scan but not during surgery.

 The lack of cross-sectional images during surgery can lead to errors that are detected only later, most notably the misplacement of implanted screws and the misdirection of injected cement.